 Day 1: Sunset Tour & Monastery Visits

 Your first day is all about the iconic views and hidden gems.
-The highlight is the Meteora sunset tour, which combines visits to famous monasteries like Saint Stephen, a Byzantine church, and hermit caves with viewpoints perfect for photos.
+The highlight is the Meteora sunset tour, which combines visits to famous monasteries like Saint Stephen, a Byzantine church, and hermit caves with viewpoints great for photos.
 The sunset over Meteora’s rugged rock formations creates a magical scene, one that many reviews describe as unforgettable.

 The tour continues with visits to less touristy spots like the Iera Moni Agiou Stefanou and the Byzantine Church of the Virgin Mary.
 These off-the-beaten-path stops are led by local guides who share stories and legends, turning sightseeing into a more engaging experience.
 One reviewer mentioned how the guides make the experience “life-changing,” highlighting the personal touch.